On Merge Trees and Discrete Morse Functions on Paths and Trees: Preliminaries

 \subsection{Merge Trees}

 We briefly recapture preliminaries about merge trees as they are explained in \cite{JS}.
 The basic idea is that merge trees keep track of the chronological development of the connected components of sublevel sets.
 We adapt the point of view of \cite{JS}, that is, we consider them \q{upside down}.
 Thus, the children will appear above their parent node.
 Afterwards we introduce additional structure that dMfs induce on their corresponding merge trees and consider notions of equivalence which arise from that structure. \begin{Def}[Merge Tree] A \D{merge tree} is a full rooted chiral binary tree $T$.
-In detail this means that $T$ is a rooted tree where each node has either zero or two children and each child node carries the extra datum, the so-called \D{chirality}, of being a left or a right child. \D{Morphisms} of merge trees are morphisms of rooted binary trees which are compatible with the chirality. \end{Def} For rooted trees $T$ we use the notions of \D{subtrees}, \D{ancestors} and \D{descendants} as they are commonly used in computer science. \begin{Def} For any node $p$ of $T$, the \D{descendants} of $p$ are defined inductively: A node $c$ is a descendant of $p$ if the parent node of $c$ is a descendant of $p$ or $p$ itself.
-A \D{subtree} of $T$ is a subgraph of $T$ that consists of all descendants of some node $p$ of $T$.
-For a node $p$ of $T$ we call all nodes which lie on the direct path between $p$ and the root, including the root, the \D{ancestors} of $p$. \end{Def} \begin{Not} For an inner node $c$ of $T$, we denote the left child of $c$ with $c_l$ and the right child of $c$ with $c_r$.
-We illustrate this notation in the following example:
+In detail this means that $T$ is a rooted tree fulfilling the properties of being binary and full, and that $T$ has the extra datum of being chiral: \begin{enumerate} \item[\textbf{full binary:}] Each node of $T$ has either zero or two children. \item[\textbf{chiral:}] Each child node in $T$ carries the extra datum, the so-called \D{chirality}, of being a left or a right child. \end{enumerate} \D{Morphisms} of merge trees are morphisms of rooted binary trees which are compatible with the chirality. \end{Def} For rooted trees $T$ we use the notions of \D{subtrees}, \D{ancestors} and \D{descendants} as they are commonly used in computer science. \begin{Def} For any node $p$ of $T$, the \D{descendants} of $p$ are defined inductively: A node $c$ is a descendant of $p$ if the parent node of $c$ is a descendant of $p$ or $p$ itself.
+A \D{subtree} of $T$ is a subgraph of $T$ that consists of exactly all of the descendants of some node $p$ of $T$.
+For a node $p$ of $T$ we call all nodes which lie on the shortest path between $p$ and the root, including the root, the \D{ancestors} of $p$. \end{Def} \begin{Not} For an inner node $c$ of $T$, we denote the left child of $c$ with $c_l$ and the right child of $c$ with $c_r$.
+We illustrate this notation in the following example:\\

 \end{Not} \begin{Rem} For full binary trees $T$ with $i(T)$ inner nodes and $l(T)$ leaves it is a well-known result that $l(T)=i(T)+1$ holds.
 It can be proved inductively. \end{Rem} \begin{Rem} The chirality of nodes will either be denoted by labels or indicated implicitly by embedding the merge tree on the page.
 Throughout the literature there are different notions of merge trees that are not always distinguished by name or notation.
 In this work, merge trees do not have explicit weights on edges.
 Moreover, merge trees in this work a priori do not carry a function to the real numbers.
 In that way, we distinguish between merge trees and Morse labeled merge trees which will be introduced in \Cref{ML}.
 We use the chirality to obtain Morse labelings on unlabeled merge trees.
 This leads to \Cref{MO}. \end{Rem}